The Mau Forest: A Global Concern

-NWNL: The Mara River may not be the great Nile – the longest river in the world – but how important a river is it?
+NWNL The Mara River may not be the Great Nile River – the longest river in the world – but how important a river is it?
 How many people rely upon it?
 What level of significance and recognition does the Kenya Government give to the biodiversity within the Mara River Basin?

 We are waiting for results of a census taken just a few weeks ago.
 Current information dates back to 1999, so it is outdated.
 But clearly there must be at least 5 to 7 million people directly dependent upon the water flowing out from the Mau.
-Even Nairobi is dependent upon the Mau because whatever happens there will impact electricity here.
+Even Nairobi is dependent upon the Mau because whatever happens there will impact its electricity.

 So there is a major disproportion between those who currently reside and live in the Mau Forest Complex (150,000 people maximum) and the millions of people depending on water flowing from this forest.

-CHRISTIAN LAMBRECHTS: We have quite a number of districts that are crossed by the Mara River.
+CHRISTIAN LAMBRECHTS We have quite a number of districts that are crossed by the Mara River.
 It is the main lifeline for the entire Mara-Serengeti Ecosystem, a habitat for one of the largest wildlife migrations.
-It roams from Tanzania northwards to Kenya and back in a circular manner, following the changing rhythms of rainfall in the area.
+This wildebeast and zebra migration roams from Tanzania northwards to Kenya and back in a circular manner, following the changing rhythms of rainfall in the area.